gwilku/jscan-docs/dodge/dodge.rst

 11. Turn the key to “Run” without starting the engine.
 12. Scan for any error codes
 13. Clear error codes if you see some.
 14. Start the vehicle and engine.
-Check is all systems works correctly.
+Check if all systems works correctly.
 15. Keep in mind: After this process it may take 24h to all systems become active.